 Then fold in the chocolate chips.
 Again, mini chocolate chips work best for this part.
 Stir the batter to disburse the chocolate chips.
 Set aside while you finish icing the cake.

 The final layer of icing

 Once the crumb coat is set, it's time to put on the top layer of icing.

-Like the crumb coat, spoon a large dollop of icing on top of the cookie dough cake.
-Brush a thick coat of the icing all over the cake with an uneven spatula.
+As you did with the crumb coat, spoon a large dollop of icing on top of the cookie dough cake.
+Brush a thick coat of icing all over the outside of the cake with an uneven spatula.
 As you can see from the image above, this layer should be a lot thicker than the crumb coat.

 Decorating the cake

 Finally, decorate the cake with scoops of the edible cookie dough on top.
 You can also crumble up the cookie dough and scatter it on top and along the bottom of the cake.
 I sprinkled some extra chocolate chips along the bottom.

 Once the cake is decorated, cut it into slices and enjoy the perfect cake!

 Different ways to make this cookie dough cake

 I made this cake with three 6-inch layers, however, there are a few other ways you can make this cake: